crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 2. Sign up for an account if you don't already have one.
 For this tutorial *we recommend using your GitHub identity* for this tutorial.
     * ⚠️ **Note**.
-You can also use your institutional identify (it it is linked with eduGAIN and thus works with [LS AAI / LS Login](https://lifescience-ri.eu/ls-login/)), but you'll then have to explicitly link your account with your GitHub identify to complete the next part of the tutorial.
+You can also use your institutional identify (it it is linked with eduGAIN and thus works with [LS AAI / LS Login](https://lifescience-ri.eu/ls-login/)), but you'll then have to explicitly link your account with your GitHub identity to complete the next part of the tutorial.
 3. Follow the instructions to set up your profile